Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 Rufus & Coco Wee Kitty® Eco Plant Clumping Litter

-Wee Kitty® Eco Plant Clumping Litter is made from a combination of sustainable and naturally absorbent wheat and soy fibers.
+Wee Kitty® Eco Plant Clumping Litter is a combination of sustainable and naturally absorbent wheat and soy fibers.

 It controls odor quickly and clumps.